A Crash Course in Optimizing Your Author Blog for the Search Engines

 Bing Keyword Research – the keyword research tool from Microsoft’s Bing search engine (yes, Google rules the roost but don’t forget about Bing!)

-Now, a single blog post could be relevant for many, many different keywords people could search for, from the comprehensive (“car insurance” for example) to niche terms, which are also known as long-tail terms (“car insurance for a yellow car with one working brake light,” as a silly example).
+Now, a single blog post could be relevant for many, many different keywords people could search for, from comprehensive (“car insurance,” for example) to niche terms, which are also known as long-tail terms (“car insurance for a yellow car with one working brake light,” as a silly example).

-Including the main keyword you’re targeting in the title, and headline of the page can help, but always keep its use relevant to the content.
+Including the main keyword you’re targeting in the title and headline of the page can help, but always keep its use relevant to the content.
 If it damages the readability of your content, it is probably best to leave it out.
 You can also make sure you use Heading 1, Heading 2, and Heading 3 tags in your content.
 WordPress allows you to apply this easily when creating a page or post.
-If you’re not familiar with exactly what these are, there’s a lot more to keep in mind when optimizing pages and posts on your site, but the easiest and most efficient way to stay optimized isto use tools that analyze you and then make suggestions.
+Suppose you’re not familiar with exactly what these are.
+In that case, there’s a lot more to remember when optimizing pages and posts on your site, but the easiest and most efficient way to stay optimized isto use tools that analyze you and then make suggestions.

 Here are a few you can start using right now:

-Yoast SEO Plugin – Makes optimizing your WordPress site for the search engines quicker and easier.
+Yoast SEO Plugin – This makes optimizing your WordPress site for search engines quicker and easier.

 Moz On-Page Grader – An instant audit of your posts and pages, letting you know what you’re doing well and what needs improvement.

 SEMrush Site Audit Tool – Automatically helps you find issues hurting your traffic generation.
-But a recurring theme I’ll cover here, and really what determines the success or not of your site as regards SEO, is making your content and your site so valuable that people want to link to and socially share your site.
+But a recurring theme I’ll cover here, and really what determines the success or not of your site regarding SEO, is making your content and location so valuable that people want to link to and socially share your location.
 Plus, great content means people want to spend a lot of time on your site, which is another thing Google considers.
-All these “signals” your site gives out (links, shares, time on site… etc.) help Google determine how valuable your site is, which then pushes up the results.
+All these “signals” your site gives out (links, shares, time on site… etc.) help Google determine how valuable your site is, pushing up the results.

 Optimizing Your Entire Site for Search Traffic

 At the simplest level, the better the user’s experience on your site, the more Google rewards you.
-There’s an awful lot of factors Google takes into consideration, and here’s a few site-side issues to keep in mind and fix to the best of your ability:
+There are an awful lot of factors Google takes into consideration, and here are a few site-side issues to keep in mind and fix to the best of your ability:

 Broken Links

-For user experience, for your own benefit, and the search engines, you really want to ensure there are no broken links on your site, whether when linking from one page to another or external sites.
+For user experience, for your benefit, and for the search engines, you want to ensure no broken links on your site, whether when linking from one page to another or external sites.
 Thankfully you don’t need to check this by hand!
 Some tools can help you automatically check for broken links, including:

 Xenu Link Sleuth – Windows-based software that quickly checks every link on your site and gives you a report.